We've independently reviewed this article to make sure it's as accurate as we can make it.

 When your compressor starts breaking down, it needs to pull more power than normal to get going.
 This extra demand can trip your circuit breaker.

-This problem usually calls for a replacement, not a repair.
-And since a compressor can cost more than half as much as the entire freezer, you might want to start thinking about whether it’s time to get a new unit rather than fixing this one part.
+If the compressor was, in fact, the culprit, you may need to replace your refrigerator, since a compressor can cost more than half as much as the entire freezer.
+Think about whether it’s time to get a new unit rather than fixing this one part.

 Thanks for taking the time to read our guide.
 If you want more home repair tips, we’ve linked some helpful related articles below.